leanprover-community/blog/posts/lte-final.md

 # Acknowledgements

-The project was completed at the Institute for Computational and Experimental Research in Mathematics (ICERM) during the week-long workshop [Lean for the Curious Mathematician 2022](https://icerm.brown.edu/topical_workshops/tw-22-lean/).
 Johan Commelin was supported by a Walter Benjamin position of the Deutsche Forschungsgemeinschaft (DFG) to work on this project.
 Kevin Buzzard's work in this project was partially supported by a Microsoft Research grant.
 The Hoskinson Center for Formal Mathematics at Carnegie Mellon University provided server support.
+The project was completed at the Institute for Computational Research and Experimentation in Mathematics (ICERM) in Providence, RI, during the week-long workshop [Lean for the Curious Mathematician 2022](https://icerm.brown.edu/topical_workshops/tw-22-lean/).
+ICERM is funded by NSF Grant No. DMS-1929284.